mnaeem99/junk/README.md

-# UAE Junk Pros - Premium Junk Removal Website
+# Junk Pros - Premium Junk Removal Website

-A modern, fully responsive website for UAE Junk Pros - a premium junk removal and waste disposal service company operating across all 7 emirates of the UAE.
+A modern, fully responsive website for Junk Pros - a premium junk removal and waste disposal service company operating across all 7 emirates of the UAE.

 ## Features